dyeje/dyeje-node/README.md

-# dyeje
+# dyeje-node
-This is my personal website.
-It's a great way to get to know me a little better.
+This was my personal site when I had some free AWS credits.
+I'm moving it to S3 now to reduce costs.